Pontiac Firebird: 1977

 The 1977 Firebird received a facelift that featured four rectangular headlamps.
 The shaker scoop was also revised for this year, with the early 1977-built T/As coming with off-center, lower-profile shaker scoops.
 The Formula hood was changed for the last time for the second generation with a much lower profile.
 The snowflake wheel became an option for all Firebirds and was standard with the Y82 appearance package, although it could be replaced with Rally II wheels as a credit option.

 For the Esprit, an optional appearance package RPO W60 called the "Skybird appearance package" became available, featuring an all-blue exterior and interior.
 This package was originally slated to be called the "Bluebird" similar to the "Yellowbird" and "Redbird" packages to follow in the upcoming model years, but the name was already in use for a company that produced school buses.

-In 1977, General Motors began to source a larger selection of V8 engines to supply in the lower model Firebirds, and the Oldsmobile 350/403 V8, as well as the Chevrolet 305/350 V8, became options for the Firebird, Esprit, and Formula after June 1977.
+In 1977, General Motors began to source a larger selection of V8 engines to supply in the lower model Firebirds, and the Oldsmobile 350 (5.7L) & 403 (6.6L) V8, as well as the Chevrolet 305 (5.0L) & 350 (5.7L) V8, became options for the Firebird, Esprit, and Formula after June 1977.
 Previously, the Chevrolet inline-six was the only outsourced engine in a Firebird.
 Pontiac made the 301 (4.9 L) V8 available for order in the lower Firebird models, but due to such high demand and popularity, they removed its availability from the Firebird model to allow enough 301 engines for the other Pontiac lines.
 It was re-introduced as an option in 1979 as production for the 400 ceased and tooling was converted over to the 301.

-The Trans Am had now three different engine options, the standard Pontiac L78 400, the optional extra-cost Pontiac W72 400, and the Oldsmobile-sourced L80 403.
+The Trans Am now had three different engine options, the standard Pontiac L78 400, the optional extra-cost Pontiac W72 400, and the Oldsmobile-sourced L80 403.
 The 1977 models also saw the cubic inch numbers on the shaker switched in favor of the metric displacement.
 The shakers had a "6.6 Litre" decal for all L78 Pontiac 400 and L80 Oldsmobile 403 engines.
 Only the optional W72 Pontiac 400 received the "T/A 6.6" decal.